OFA-Tech/FiapAutoKraft/Console-ComputationalVision/ARCHITECTURE.md

 ## Dependency Injection

-`console_computational_vision.main` acts as the composition root.
+`main.py` acts as the composition root.
 It wires the following
 bindings:

 | Interface                     | Implementation                   |